Repeatable phrases are helpful for bringing consistency to customer service.

 This is where “May I ask why that is?” comes in handy.
 While it won’t pacify every vitriolic commenter, it always puts you in the right.
 Who can fault you for kindly asking for additional feedback?

-You should avoid: Stooping to the critic’s level.
+You should not: Stoop to the critic’s level.
 People will complain about your product no matter how well it’s built, so just make sure your language is level-headed and professional.

 7. “Thanks for bringing this to our attention / for the heads up!”

 People who offer a detailed report of a bug they encountered are the unsung heroes of your product’s quality control.
-Most customers don’t speak up, so you should cherish those that do.
+Most customers don’t speak up, so you should cherish those who do.

 And yet, most companies come off as unappreciative when you find and flag a bug.
 At the very least, offer these customers your thanks by replying with a “Thanks so much for the heads up!” or preferably, “Hey, I really appreciate you taking the time to bring this to our attention!”